 Studies show that more than one-third of Aussies don’t get the required amount of 7-9 hours of sleep.
 One of the best self-care tips that anyone can offer is to ensure you get enough sleep.
 If you can’t go to bed early, you should at least aim to get 7-8 hours of sleep, and go to bed and wake up at the same time every day.
 This allows your body to become accustomed to a routine and will start showing immediate benefits.

 We could all use a change in our diet routines, even if we just make one small change.
 Choosing better options when it comes to main courses, favourite beverages, desserts and snacks can help you meet weight goals, improve chronic health conditions, and get your daily dose of required vitamins and minerals.

 Try prepping more veggies and fruit on weekends so you can snack on them during the week, or plan a light, healthy meal plan every week and buy your groceries according to the list.
 Try out unusual ingredients, cook with loved ones, and look for new recipes to add some unique meals to your repertoire.

 Exercise improves physical health and mental health by boosting the production of brain chemicals known to ward off depression.
 To make sure you exercise regularly, choose activities that you enjoy.
 Aim for setting a routine – a daily habit of walking, a weekend game of football, or even a short 15-minute session of stretching every day.
 Any exercise is better than no exercise.

 Socialize with people

-Social bonds and connections are essential to long term health and happiness.
+Social bonds and connections are essential to long-term health and happiness.
 Spending time with loved ones makes you feel like you belong and boosts the production of chemicals that allow you to deal with stress.
-Make it a point to connect with loved ones on a regular basis by scheduling calls, video chats or physical meet ups.
+Make it a point to connect with loved ones regularly by scheduling calls, video chats or physical meet-ups.